How to Use Google Ads Conversion Tracking With Calendly

 If you look, you see the basic URL, and then you see some modifiers.
 Everything after the question mark is unnecessary and is part of Moz’s UTM tracking.
 You can see several different entries there, stacked one after another.

-These are Universal Tracking Module (UTM) parameters.
+These are Urchin Tracking Module (UTM) parameters.
 They don’t impact the user’s ability to click on a link at all, but they give Moz’s analytics data about who clicked that link.

 If you were to visit Moz’s page from a different source, like Facebook, you might see the utm_source parameter listing Facebook.com instead of Twitter.com, but the others would be the same.
 When Moz goes to look at their Google Analytics, they can see two clicks leading to that page, one from Twitter and one from Facebook.